chicio/chicio.github.io/_drafts/2018-01-19-async-closure-test-mock-expectation-fulfill.md

 }
 ```

 As you can see inside the `update` method we have an instance of `PasswordService` that, as the method name suggest, execute an update of the user password and return the result of the operation inside a closure.
-How do we test it?
+How do we unit test?

 .........